There are affiliate links in here.

 In the summer, you have to take the Zion Shuttle into the main part of the park, and for good reason.
 If everyone drove, you would have to walk miles just to get to the trail you want, if you could even park at all.
 BUT between November and most of February, you can drive into the park yourself.

 Arches is another great example.
-If you go in the summer, you could be waiting for a while to get into the park, but in the winter (during the week usually) you can just drive right in.
+If you go in the summer, you could be waiting for a while to get into the park, like an hour, but in the winter (during the week usually) you can just drive right in.
 In the summer we couldn’t find a parking spot at the Windows or Devil’s Garden but in the winter, we almost had them to ourselves.

 You might run into a lot of businesses that are closed for the season, but it’s still totally worth going and there will be enough hotels and restaurants open to still have an enjoyable visit.